Playwright reporting runbook for CI: fast triage guide

 Conclusion

 Reactive debugging turns into proactive test management when you have the right tools.
-Playwright reporting at scale requires more than a simple HTML report; it needs a system that provides insights and context with real failure analysis instead of guesswork.
+Playwright reporting at scale requires more than a simple HTML report; it needs context, history, and real failure analysis instead of guesswork.

 FAQs